Learning Center

 Contact Us

-• Short-term Gains: Assets held for a year or less are subject to ordinary income tax rates, potentially up to 37%.
+• Short-term Capital Gain: If the property is held for a year or less, it is taxed at regular income tax rates, potentially up to 37%.

 Call Today